 Defined Benefit Plans Work Even If You Have Employees

-For professionals who have 10 or fewer employees, a specific type of DB plan provides an excellent solution.
+For successful professionals or partnerships and profitable small businesses with 10 or fewer employees, a specific type of DB plan provides an excellent tax savings tool.

 A Cash Balance Defined Benefit plan combined with a Safe Harbor 401(k)/Profit Sharing plan allows the owner or owners access to the highest allowable contribution to a qualified plan — $200,000 or more annually — and allows them to capture significant tax savings from the contribution.
 Some high-income business owners are able to make very large contributions that enable them to slash their current year tax bill by $40,000, $60,000 or even $100,000, depending on their circumstances.
 Other key benefits of Cash Balance plans include:

 - A flexible structure to meet the neeeds of a variety of business owners